Vietnam.vn - Nền tảng quảng bá Việt Nam

-US plans to send cluster bombs to Ukraine, Germany objects
+The US plans to send cluster bombs to Ukraine; Germany objects.

 Báo Thanh niênBáo Thanh niên07/07/2023

-A new US arms package for Ukraine, including cluster bombs, is expected to be announced as early as July 7, three US officials told Reuters on July 6.
-They also said it had been under serious consideration for at least a week.
+Three U.S. officials told Reuters on July 6 that a new package of U.S. weapons aid to Ukraine, including cluster munitions, is expected to be announced as early as July 7.
+They also said the matter has been under serious consideration for at least a week.

-According to sources told The New York Times , some top officials in the US administration, including Secretary of State Antony Blinken, recommended this move to US President Joe Biden during a meeting of national security officials last week, despite their own reservations.
+According to sources cited by The New York Times , several top officials in the U.S. administration, including Secretary of State Antony Blinken, recommended that President Joe Biden take this step during a meeting of national security officials last week, although they themselves felt apprehensive.

 Chiến sự tối 7.7: Mỹ định gửi bom chùm cho Ukraine, Đức phản đối - Ảnh 1.